 Subsidiaries are entities controlled by the Company.
 Control exists when the Company is exposed or has rights to variable returns from an investee and has the ability to affect those returns through its control over the investee.
 The results of subsidiaries acquired or disposed of during the period are included in the consolidated statement of income (loss) and comprehensive income (loss) from the effective date of acquisition and up to the effective date of disposal, as appropriate.
 Where necessary, adjustments are made to the financial records of the subsidiary to bring their accounting policies in line with those used by the Company.
 All intercompany transactions, balances, income and expenses are eliminated upon consolidation.

-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Route 1 Security Corporation, GMI, PCS, DSM and Spyrus.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Route 1 Security Corporation, Portable Computer Systems, Inc. ("PCS"), Group Mobile Int'l, LLC ("GMI") and Spyrus Solutions Inc. ("Spyrus").